-Poor practice: Safeguarding aims to specifically address poor practice that does not always rise to the level of a rights violation.
-In addressing poor practice, the aim is to prevent an escalation that could lead to harm in the future.

-As safeguarding processes are sometimes different to wider human rights processes, this Guidance references safeguarding measures separately at various points in the document.
+Safeguarding is an essential process that falls under the umbrella of respecting human and child rights.
+Safeguarding specifically addresses poor practice that does not always rise to the level of a rights violation.
+In addressing poor practice, the aim is to prevent an escalation that could lead to harm in future.
+As safeguarding processes are sometimes different from wider human rights processes, this Guidance references safeguarding measures separately at various points in the document.